The Sakara Guide To A Supercharged Immunity

 Get enough sleep.
 Get at least seven to eight hours every night.

 Wash your hands frequently and use hand sanitizer if you can’t get to a sink.
-Stores sold out of hand sanitizer?
-Make your own with 1/3 cup pure aloe vera gel, 2/3 cup isopropyl (rubbing) alcohol, and a few drops of the essential oil of your choice.
+Make your own if stores are sold out.
+Mix 1/3 cup pure aloe vera gel, 2/3 cup isopropyl (rubbing) alcohol, and a few drops of the essential oil of your choice.
 Try tea tree, which has antibacterial properties.
 An added benefit of the DIY version is the absence of triclosan, a common ingredient in store-bought household products that may have endocrine-disrupting effects and contribute to antibiotic resistance.

 Keep company with those you love.
 Mental health plays a huge role in immunity.